SUPER MICRO COMPUTER SHAREHOLDER ALERT BY FORMER LOUISIANA ATTORNEY GENERAL: KAHN SWICK & FOTI, LLC REMINDS INVESTORS WITH LOSSES IN EXCESS OF $100,00...

-(MENAFN- GlobeNewsWire - Nasdaq) NEW ORLEANS, Sept.
-24, 2024 (GLOBE NEWSWIRE) -- Kahn Swick & Foti, LLC (“KSF”) and KSF partner, former Attorney General of Louisiana, Charles C. Foti, Jr., remind investors that they have until October 29, 2024 to file lead plaintiff applications in securities class action lawsuits against Super Micro Computer, Inc. (“SMCI” or the“Company”) (NasdaqGS: SMCI), if they purchased the Company's securities between February 2, 2021 and August 28, 2024, inclusive (the“Class Period”).
+Swick & Foti, LLC ("KSF") and KSF partner, former Attorney General of Louisiana, Charles C. Foti, Jr., remind investors that they have until October 29, 2024 to file lead plaintiff applications in securities class action lawsuits against Super Micro Computer, Inc. ("SMCI" or the "Company") (NasdaqGS: SMCI), if they purchased the Company's securities between February 2, 2021 and August 28, 2024, inclusive (the "Class Period").
 These actions are pending in the United States District Court for the Northern District of California.

 What You May Do